-As part of each student's Career Pathway Plan, students set goals beyond services and activities related to adult education (e.g., gain employment, transition to postsecondary education or training, etc.).
+As part of each student's College and Career Pathway Plan, students set goals beyond services and activities related to adult education (e.g., gain employment, transition to postsecondary education or training, etc.).

-Before passing their final GED® exam and exiting the adult education program, students should meet with their assigned CCN to discuss the "next steps."
-This transition meeting aims to ensure students successfully transition to the next phase of their career pathway - enrollment in a postsecondary education program and/or entrance into the workforce.
+Before passing their final GED® exam and exiting the adult education program, students should have met with their assigned CCN to solidify the "next steps."
+These transition meetings aim to ensure students successfully transition to the next phase of their College and Career Pathway Plan - enrollment in a postsecondary education program and/or entrance into the workforce.
+Intent to transition to postsecondary education must be documented and updated, as appropriate, on the CCN Activity Log.